AgileVentures/av-static-website/source/blog_articles/2017-06-14-av-design-sprint-day-two.html.markdown

   - Amazon Prime Benefits Sell Page
   - Agile Ventures Signup Page

-And we doodled design components while each other presented, which either went on paper on into our shared Google doc.
+And we doodled design components while each other presented, which either went on paper or into our shared Google doc.
 When we finished presenting to each other we spent some more time trying to write up the components.
 Here are some:

 ![components](https://www.dropbox.com/s/ifohrjqhs3vso6m/Screenshot%202017-06-14%2011.12.26.png?dl=1)
 ![](https://www.dropbox.com/s/v9j18l28ahvmwwp/Screenshot%202017-06-14%2011.12.45.png?dl=1)